Drive Firmware Security - Overview

 Storage drives are one of the more complex components you can find in a standard personal computer, it is essentially a computer in its own right, a mini computer inside a computer.
 As a computer they contain the typical fundamental components you would expect, a processor, volatile memory, and non-volatile storage.
 They even run their own form of operating system, typically a minimal Real Time Operating System (RTOS) sometimes derived from common RTOS implementations such as ThreadX.
 All storage drives also have some type of storage medium they're built around, such as NAND flash for SSDs or magnetic disks for HDDs, and will have a bus to interface with an attached computer such as SATA or NVMe.
 This bus will use a standardised command set, such as ATA for SATA drives, for a computer to both read and write data to the drive and also access various other drive functionality.

-Example diagrams showing these components on a Phison PS3111 SATA SSD are included below, the first shows components on the PCB, the second shows elements within the controller.
+Example diagrams showing these components on a Phison S11 SATA SSD are included below, the first shows components on the PCB, the second shows elements within the controller.

 Boot Process

 This safe mode is a version of firmware that implements only a very basic set of standard functionality, such as returning drive identification data, but without for example features to read or write data to storage, most functionality available is vendor-specific undocumented features that allow software tools to load and execute firmware code in controller memory through the SATA interface, without the controller needing to load it from flash.
 This functionality for the bootloader to execute firmware in-memory has two main purposes.
-First for factory initialisation of the drive during the manufacturing process, when the drive PCB has been assembled but before the firmware code has been installed the drive executes in-memory a special firmware type known as a burner, this burner firmware implements the functionality needed to then initialise the drive and install the regular firmware to flash.
+First for factory initialisation of the drive, when the drive PCB has been assembled but before the firmware has been installed the drive executes in-memory a special manufacturing firmware variant, which has functionality to initialise the drive and install the main standard firmware to flash.
 The second use-case is for drive diagnostics or recovery, if firmware on flash becomes corrupted or otherwise unavailable, firmware code can then be loaded in memory to investigate the drive further, this is commonly used for example during data recovery or the RMA process.

 Although safe mode can be entered automatically on drive failure as detailed above, drives will usually provide some hardware feature allowing it to be entered manually on-demand too, usually with a jumper on the PCB.
 A video below shows safe mode in use with the PC3000 data recovery product, using it to diagnose and recover data from a malfunctioning drive.